• Skip to primary navigation

 Surprisingly, no shrine.

-The following was the route my GPS recorded on my hike up Mount Sannomine.
+The following was my GPS’s route on my hike up Mount Sannomine.

 I have no guarantee that this route is correct, nor that it can be accurately relied upon for backcountry navigation.
 It should serve only as a general guideline for what the trail is expected to look like.

-I have also included screenshots of the recorded elevation profile and my hike’s overall stats in the case that any of you find any of it useful (imperial on left, metric on right).
+I have also included screenshots of the recorded elevation profile and my hike’s overall stats in case any of you find any of it useful (imperial on the left, metric on the right).

 Conclusion